NikkyAI/vs-matterbridge/README.md

-# Matterbridge API link for Vintage Story
+# Matterbridge API link for Vintage Story Server

-First of all.. you need to run a matterbridge: [https://github.com/42wim/matterbridge](https://github.com/42wim/matterbridge) and for this mod to connect the websocket to the api  [https://github.com/42wim/matterbridge/wiki/API](https://github.com/42wim/matterbridge/wiki/API) must be accessible
+this mod is serverside **ONLY** and you need to run a matterbridge: [https://github.com/42wim/matterbridge](https://github.com/42wim/matterbridge) First of all.. you need to run a matterbridge: [https://github.com/42wim/matterbridge](https://github.com/42wim/matterbridge) and for this mod to connect the websocket to the api  [https://github.com/42wim/matterbridge/wiki/API](https://github.com/42wim/matterbridge/wiki/API) must be accessible

-matteridge allows for many complex chat brdige setups, it is worthwile to read through their wiki: https://github.com/42wim/matterbridge/wiki
+matteridge allows for many complex chat brdige setups it is worthwile to read through their wiki: https://github.com/42wim/matterbridge/wiki

 ## configuration

 the mod will create a default config file in `ModConfig/matterbidge.json`

+with the following properties

 #### `string` Uri